+We can provide you with survey data specific to your sector, allowing you to evaluate the most relevant risks to your business.

+Tailor your fraud prevention strategy to close down risk

+Before the Failure to Prevent offence bites, the Government is required to publish guidance to assist organisations to understand their responsibilities.
+Whilst this will be helpful, it is unlikely to be anything other than broad and non-sector specific.
+Our survey points to a lack of clarity or consistency as to how fraud prevention and response measures (i.e. those the Act expects organisations to adopt) are being adopted already.

+It is not surprising that awareness of the measures contained within the Act is highest amongst the heavily regulated banking and financial services respondents: at 72%.
+We expect any guidance to be issued will need to ensure integration with existing financial crime and AML processes.

+Given the findings of our research, we believe that the voice of other sectors is missing.
+Non-regulated companies need to be able to evaluate their own risk profile relative to their sector and adapt their counterfraud measures accordingly.

+Any guidance that is prepared by the Government will only be generic and senior managers should invest in advice specific to their organisation and industry.
+This should not just be a compliance tick box - but should pay for itself in fraud and risk mitigation.

+Conclusion

-Conclusion Together with the imposition of corporate responsibility for senior managers and the Failure to Prevent fraud offence, the Economic Crime and Corporate Transparency Act marks a significant step in the corporate liability regime.
+Together with the imposition of corporate responsibility for senior managers and the Failure to Prevent fraud offence, the Economic Crime and Corporate Transparency Act marks a significant step in the corporate liability regime.

 However, one thing is clear, the Failure to Prevent offence falls short of the wholesale culture shift that some had hoped and called for.

-Our objective for the survey was to provide a voice for business with regards to imminent policy changes and the specific fraud threats that they are facing. " Any guidance that is prepared by the Government will only be generic and senior managers should invest in advice specific to their organisation and industry.
-This should not just be a compliance tick box - but should pay for itself in fraud and risk mitigation.
-James Gliddon, Partner, Head of Banking & Lender Disputes The research shows that corporate fraud prevalence is high, yet there is low awareness of the Failure to Prevent offence, and large inconsistency in how businesses react to and protect against fraud right now.
+Our objective for the survey was to provide a voice for business with regards to imminent policy changes and the specific fraud threats that they are facing.
+The research shows that corporate fraud prevalence is high, yet there is low awareness of the Failure to Prevent offence, and large inconsistency in how businesses react to and protect against fraud right now.
 Businesses are committed to reducing the number and severity of cases, but clear and practical guidelines are needed from the Government to ensure that companies can reduce fraud risk.

 Our data also highlights that all organisations, regardless of size, should use the forthcoming law as a catalyst to consider their fraud prevention and response policies and procedures.
 This should always consider their specific risks and operating environment.

-James Gliddon, Partner, Head of Banking & Lender Disputes How we can help Foot Anstey have monitored the Economic Crime and Corporate Transparency Bill's progression through Parliament.
+How we can help

+Foot Anstey have monitored the Economic Crime and Corporate Transparency Bill's progression through Parliament.
 We will continue to monitor and input into the guidance that is to be produced in support of implementation of the offences within the Act.
 We can also provide you with survey data specific to your sector, allowing you to evaluate the most relevant risks to your business.

+For further information and regular updates please visit our dedicated hub.

+Key contacts

-For further information on the implications of the Economic Crime and Corporate Transparency Act's introduction please visit our dedicated hub.
-Key contacts If you'd like to speak to one of our experts, please get in touch:
+If you'd like to speak to one of our experts, please get in touch:

+James Gliddon

-Steven Richards Partner and Head of Fraud steven.richards@footanstey.com
+Partner and Head of Banking

+& Lender Disputes

+james.gliddon@footanstey.com

-James Gliddon Partner and Head of Banking & Lender Disputes james.gliddon@footanstey.com +44 (0)117 915 4641
++44 (0)117 915 4641

+Ben Hay

+Managing Associate

+ben.hay@footanstey.com

-Ben Hay Managing Associate ben.hay@footanstey.com +44 (0)175 267 5517 +44 (0)139 268 5284
++44 (0)175 267 5517